oatlog/oatlog/doc/report/main.typ

 `Add(Mul(a,b), Mul(a,c)) => Mul(a, Add(b,c))`, which not only are easy to state but also easier to
 reason about than ad-hoc passes, expressed in possibly very many lines of code.

-In summary, peephole rewriting has fundamental advantages over a optimization pass architecture while still serving as an approach to modularize the compiler implementation.
+In summary, peephole rewriting has fundamental advantages over an optimization pass architecture while still serving as an approach to modularize the compiler implementation.
 Peephole rewriting optimizes to a fixed point, never leaving obvious further optimizations on the table.
-It does this incrementally, requiring significantly less computation than to achieve the same with a optimization pass architecture.
+It does this incrementally, requiring significantly less computation than /*to achieve the same with*/ an optimization pass architecture.
 Finally, it specifies many optimizations as syntactic rewrite rules, which are easier than passes to formally reason about when for example proving the correctness of optimizations.

-However, peephole rewriting does not avoid the second part of the phase ordering problem, of destructive rewrites being order-dependent in the face of multiple potentially good but mutually incompatible rewrites.
+However, peephole rewriting does not avoid the second part of the phase ordering problem: destructive rewrites are still order-dependent in the face of multiple potentially good but mutually incompatible rewrites.
 Since one rewrite can unlock other beneficial rewrites later, one cannot select them greedily.
 This could be handled with a slow backtracking search or with heuristics, with most compilers doing the latter.
 But there is a third approach, using equality saturation and